KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 }
 ```

-This makes it easy to replace the service for a certain KeyboardKit Pro locale, where you can inherit and customize any ``KeyboardLayout/ProService``.
+This makes it easy to replace layout service for a certain locale, since you can inherit and customize the related ``KeyboardLayout/ProLayoutService``.